Challenges to Transformation

-A modern integration engine can also mitigate slowdowns and downtime with automated error logging that triggers email and SMS notifications to immediately connect operators who can handle manual resolutions.
+A modern integration engine can also mitigate slowdowns and downtime with automated error logging that triggers email and SMS notifications, allowing one to receive SMS online, to immediately connect operators who can handle manual resolutions.
 Iguana’s error logging helps organizations identify, analyze, and troubleshoot errors directly in Iguana and implement message resubmission strategies.

 Ready to take control of your digital transformation?
 Contact us today!